Counting and effective rigidity in algebra and geometry: Geometric submanifolds: Effective rigidity and asymptotic growth of surfaces

 as well as $B'\otimes_k L_1\cong B_1$.
 Proposition \ref{proposition:ggsprop} and the discussion above show that $M_1$ contains a totally geodesic surface $X$ (arising from the quaternion algebra $B$) with area at most $e^{C_3V}$.
-Our assumption therefore implies that $M_2$ contains a totally geodesic surface isometric to $X$ as well.
-Consequently we see that we must have $B'\otimes_k L_2\cong B_2$.
-Interchanging the roles of $B_1$ and $B_2$ we see that by Theorem \ref{thm:recognizingalgebrasfromsubalgebras}, $L_1\cong L_2$ and $B_1\cong B_2$.
-Theorem 8.4.1 of \cite{MR} shows that this means that $M_1$ and $M_2$ are commensurable. \end{proof}
+Our assumption implies that $M_2$ contains a totally geodesic surface isometric to $X$ as well.
+Consequently we must have $B'\otimes_k L_2\cong B_2$.
+Interchanging the roles of $B_1,B_2$, we see that by Theorem \ref{thm:recognizingalgebrasfromsubalgebras}, $L_1\cong L_2$ and $B_1\cong B_2$.
+Hence by Theorem \ref{CommensurabilityInvariants}, $M_1,M_2$ are commensurable. \end{proof}